GianmarcoMidena/deepslide/README.md

 ```

-## 6. Searching for Best Thresholds
+## 6. Whole-slide inference

-The simplest way to make a whole-slide inference is to choose the class with the most patch predictions.
+The simplest way to make a whole-slide inference
+is to choose the class with the most patch predictions.
 We can also implement thresholding on the patch level to throw out noise.
 To find the best thresholds, we perform a grid search.
 This function will generate csv files for each WSI with the predictions for each patch.
+Do the final testing to compute the confusion matrix on the test set.

 ```
-python deepslide grid_search
+python deepslide test_on_slides
 ```

-**Inputs**: `preds_val`

-**Outputs**: `inference_val`
+**Inputs**: `preds_val`, `preds_test`, `wsis_test.csv`, `inference_val` and `wsis_val.csv` (for the best thresholds)

+**Outputs**: `inference_val`, `inference_test` and confusion matrix to stdout

 ## 7. Visualization